bitmakerla/estela/docs/bitmaker_cli/quickstart.md

 $ bitmaker deploy
 ```

-This must be run in the root directory of our Scrapy project (where the `bitmaker.yaml` file is).
+You must run this command in the root directory of your Scrapy project (where the `bitmaker.yaml` file is).
-This will verify if any changes to the Dockerfile are needed, caused by making changes in the `bitmaker.yaml` file.
+This will verify whether any changes to the Dockerfile are needed, caused by making changes in the `bitmaker.yaml` file.
 Then, it will zip our Scrapy project and upload it to the API, which will take care of the rest
 of the process.